Eyyub0491/data-engineering-learning-journey/README.md

-# kaggle-learning-journey
+# data-engineering-learning-journey
-My Kaggle notebooks, data analysis projects, and learning certificates.
+A collection of my data learning progress, including hands-on notebooks, and certificates from Kaggle, DataCamp, and other platforms.
+This repo documents my continuous journey in data engineering and data science.